 Note: The anti-cycling economiser ensures that energy wasteful short cycling of the boiler cannot occur, by preventing the boiler igniting for a pre-set period of 5 minutes after central heating operation.
-To temporarily override the anti-cycling control turn the main boiler on/off switch to the off position '0' and then back to the on position '1' after a few seconds.
+The hot water operation is not affected by the control and hot water can be drawn at anytime.
+To temporarily override the anti-cycling control turn the main boiler on/off switch to the off position 'O' and then back to the on position 'I' after a few seconds.

-• By stepping correctly through these codes the boiler has demonstrated correct functioning for CH.
+By stepping correctly through these codes the boiler has demonstrated correct functioning for CH.